-It’s tempting to do a home improvement project yourself instead of hiring a professional because you think you can cut a good percent of your expenses.
+It’s tempting to do a home improvement project yourself instead of hiring a professional because you think you can cut some of your expenses.
 But is it worth all the effort?
 Or will it ultimately be cheaper to hire a contractor?

-It’s cheaper to hire a contractor in terms of time and money because contractors have the expertise and professional ties to reduce your costs.
-Moreover, you bear much less risk and avoid repetition as contractors are required to comply with safety codes and technical best practices.
+Hiring a contractor in terms of time and money is cheaper because contractors have the expertise and professional ties to reduce your costs.
+Moreover, you bear much less risk and avoid repetition as contractors must comply with safety codes and technical best practices.

-Read on to find out more about the advantages of hiring a contractor rather than taking a DIY approach.
+Read on to learn more about the advantages of hiring a contractor rather than taking a DIY approach.
 We’ll also cover what you should consider when hiring a contractor.

 Why Is It Cheaper To Hire a Contractor?

-A general contractor typically adds 20 to 30 percent mark-up for their services.
+A general contractor typically adds a 20 to 30 percent markup for their services.
 The amount is so tempting that you may think you can save it by doing the work yourself.
 But that’s only true in theory.

-Here’s why you should hire a contractor rather than going the DIY route.
+Here’s why you should hire a contractor rather than go the DIY route.

 A Contractor Has the Knowledge